 If you don’t know where you’re going, how will you know when you get there?

-At the same time we were educating the press, we began to educate our own marketing department about what exactly we were supposed to be doing inside the company.
-During the first few weeks I asked each of my department heads what they did for marketing and the company.
-When I asked our trade show manager she looked at me like I was the house idiot and said, “Steve, don’t you know that my job is to set up our trade show booth?”
-The other departments in marketing gave the same answers; the product-marketing department said their job was to write data sheets.
-But my favorite was when the public relations manager said, “we’re here to write press releases and answer the phone in case the press calls.”
-74HGZA3MZ6SV
+During my first week on the job, I asked each of my department heads what they did for marketing and the company.
+When I asked our trade show manager, she looked surprised and said, “Steve, don’t you know that my job is to take our booth to trade shows and set it up?”
+The other departments gave the same type of logistical answers; the product-marketing department, for example, said their job was to get the product specs from engineering and write data sheets.
+But my favorite was when the public relations manager told me, “We’re here to summarize the data sheets and put them in press releases and then answer the phone in case the press calls.”

-If these sound like reasonable answers to you, and you are in a startup/small company, update your resume.
+If these sound like reasonable answers to you, and you are in a startup, update your resume.

-Titles are not the same as what your job is.
+Titles in a startup are not the same as what your job is.
 This is a big idea.

-It wasn’t that we somehow had inherited dumb employees.
-What I was actually hearing was a failure of management.
-No one had sat the marketing department down and defined what our department Mission (with a capital “M”) was.
+It wasn’t that I had somehow inherited dumb employees.
+What I was hearing was a failure of management.

-Most startups put together a corporate mission statement because the CEO remembered seeing one at their last job, or the investors said they needed one.
-Most companies spend an inordinate amount of time crafting a finely honed corporate mission statement for external consumption and then do nothing internally to actually make it happen.
-(And to this day I can’t remember if we even had a corporate mission statement.)
+Most startups put together a corporate mission statement because the CEO remembered seeing one at his last job or the investors said they needed one.
+Most companies spend an inordinate amount of time crafting a finely honed corporate mission statement for external consumption and then do nothing internally to make it happen.
 What I’m about to describe here is quite different.

-What was missing in SuperMac marketing was anything in writing that gave the marketing staff daily guidance on what they should be doing.
-The first reaction from my CEO was, “that’s why you’re running the department.”
+What our marketing department was missing was anything that gave the marketing staff daily guidance about what they should be doing.
+The first reaction from my CEO was, “That’s why you’re running the department.”
 And yes, we could have built a top-down, command-and-control hierarchy.
 But what I wanted was an agile marketing team capable of operating independently without day-to-day direction.

-So what we needed to do was to craft a Departmental Mission statement that told everyone why they come to work, what they need to do, and how they will know they have succeeded.
-And it was going to mention the two words that SuperMac marketing needed to live and breathe: revenue and profit.
+We needed to craft a Departmental Mission statement that told everyone why they came to work, what they needed to do while they were at work, and how they would know they had succeeded.
+And it was going to mention the two words that marketing needed to live and breathe: revenue and profit.

 Five Easy Pieces – The Marketing Mission

-After a few months of talking to customers, talking to our channel and working with sales we defined the marketing Mission (our job) was to:
+After a few months of talking to customers and working with sales, we defined the marketing Mission (our job) as:

 Help Sales deliver $25 million in sales with a 45% gross margin.
 To do that we will create end-user demand and drive it into the sales channel, educate the channel and customers about why our products are superior, and help Engineering understand customer needs and desires.
-We will accomplish this through demand-creation activities (advertising, PR, tradeshows, seminars, web sites, etc.), competitive analyses, channel and customer collateral (white papers, data sheets, product reviews), customer surveys, and market requirements documents.
+We will accomplish this through demand-creation activities (advertising, PR, tradeshows, seminars, web sites, etc.), competitive analyses, channel and customer collateral (white papers, data sheets, product reviews), customer surveys, and customer discovery findings.

 - Drive that demand into our sales channels